Jussie Smollett Breaks His Silence After Attack

 News of the attack went viral and drew mixed reactions nationwide; many expressed outrage and sympathy, while others dismissed the news as a hoax.

-"I am working with authorities and have been 100 percent factual and consistent on every level," Smollett said in his statement.
+"I am working with authorities and have been 100 percent factual and consistent on every level," Smollett said in his statement, which was first obtained by Essence.
 "Despite my frustrations and deep concern with certain inaccuracies and misrepresentations that have been spread, I still believe that justice will be served."

 Investigators have recovered surveillance video showing two "potential persons of interest" allegedly involved in the reported attack, and possible hate crime.
 They have also recovered surveillance footage of Smollett walking in downtown Chicago before and after the incident, including video of him arriving home with a rope around his neck, reports say.

-Chicago police spokesman Anthony Guglielmi said on Thursday that Smolett has refused to turn over his cellphone to detectives or share phone records that could show he was speaking with his manager at the time of the assault, NBC News reported.
-However, Guglielmi later told Reuters that police had "no reason to doubt" the accounts of both Smollett and his manager that they were on the phone together at that time.
+Chicago police spokesman Anthony Guglielmi said on Thursday that Smollett and his manager told detectives they were speaking to each other on the phone at the time of the attack.
+The actor has refused to turn over his cellphone to police, but his team has offered to share his phone records, which would show he and his manager were speaking at the time of the assault, a source told E!
+News.
+Guglielmi told Reuters that police had "no reason to doubt" the accounts of both Smollett and his manager that they were on the phone together at that time.

 Cindy Barrymore/Shutterstock